HARD WATER DATA / UTTAR PRADESH

 At Agra's 560 ppm, this single setting change meaningfully extends the interval between geyser servicing.
 Combine it with every 3 months professional descaling for maximum element life.

 Agra in Uttar Pradesh has extreme hard water at an average TDS of 560 ppm (range: 460-660 ppm).
 The recommended descaling schedule for Agra is: washing machine monthly with WashDX, kettle every 3 weeks with DescaleX Bio, geyser every 3 months with WashDX.
 The same water chemistry that leaves yellow-white stains on the Yamuna banks near Agra is what's coating the inside of your kettle and washing machine drum.
-Hard-water descalers for Agra: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Agra: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR AGRA